-I obtained my PhD in Environmental Eng. from the UPC in 2005.
-Between 2006 and 2009 I held the position of Mineral Dust Group Leader at the recently created Barcelona Supercomputing Center (BSC).
-In 2009 I moved to the US where I worked at NOAA/NCEP, IRI, Columbia University and NASA Goddard Institute for Space studies.
+I obtained a PhD in Environmental Eng. from the UPC in 2005.
+I was then appointed Mineral Dust Group Leader at the recently created Barcelona Supercomputing Center (BSC).
+Thereafter I worked in the US at NOAA/NCEP, IRI, Columbia University and NASA Goddard Institute for Space studies.
 After obtaining an AXA Chair on Sand and Dust Storms, I re-joined BSC as Head of the Atmospheric Composition Group, AXA Professor on Sand and Dust Storms and Ramon y Cajal Fellow in 2016.
-In 2017, I was awarded by the Spanish Royal Academy of Engineering the Agustín de Betancourt y Molina prize for young researchers, in recognition for my contributions in the field of environmental risks, and I obtained a ERC Consolidator Grant that started in October 2018.
+In 2017, I was awarded by the Spanish Royal Academy of Engineering the Agustín de Betancourt y Molina prize for young researchers in recognition for my contributions in the field of environmental risks, and I obtained a ERC Consolidator Grant that started in October 2018.
 I am Co-I of the Earth Surface Mineral Dust Source Investigation, one of the only two Earth Ventures-Instrument missions funded by NASA in 2018.
 I was appointed ICREA Research Professor in Dec.
 2019.

 I am interested on understanding atmospheric aerosols and traces gases, from the physical and chemical processes affecting them, to their effects upon weather, climate, ocean biogeochemistry, air quality and health.
 My research group develops improved representations of pollutants within atmospheric and climate models to characterize their sources, sinks, atmospheric lifecycles and effects.
 I am known for my work on dust aerosols; in that context, I hold an AXA Chair that tackles both fundamental and applied research questions related to dust and I lead an ERC Consolidator Grant that investigates the role of the dust mineralogical composition in the climate effects of dust based on theory, experimental campaigns, remote spectroscopy and modeling.